 (This is categorically not true as I illustrated earlier.
 Everyone that believes in that name as meaning Christ the son of God is saved based on the good news of what HE has done.
 But doctrinal error concerning who He is and what He has done can nullify the reception of the free gift.
 So can adding in elements of human merit or works.
 Say my theology was flawed in that I thought that Jesus died and went to hell and was tormented there as a sinner.
 Am I still believing in Christ for salvation?
-No, not the Christ of the Bible who became sin for us yet was sinless.
+No, not the Christ of the Bible who became sin (a sin offering) for us yet was sinless.
 Doctrine can matter if is surrounds who Christ is, what He did to atone for us, or what we must do to receive eternal salvation.
 By this logic displayed by Hodges you could get real ecumenical real fast.)

 “In other words, God does not say to people, “You trusted my Son’s name, but you didn’t believe in His virgin birth, or His substitutionary atonement, or His bodily resurrection, so your faith is not valid.”
 We say that, but God’s Word does not.”

 (This is not correct.
 See I Cor 15.
 Paul explained there the exact problem of believing that Christ did not rise or of believing in general that there is no resurrection for anyone!
 If there isn’t then your faith is vain and you have no Savior!
 If Christ is not God then you have no Savior.
 If Christ is not the perfect and accepted sacrifice then you have no Savior.)